 But there’s another job ahead of you: Keeping off the weight.
 Though it’s not the 95 percent figure you may have heard, a significant percentage of people who lose weight do gain it back.
 While this is understandably a very scary stat, no need to worry!
 You’re prepared for this.
-During your time on Nutrisystem, you’ve learned what the perfect portion looks like, you’ve made your own flex meals, which will be part of your life going forward, and your counselors have helped you with everything from making good choices at the grocery store to what to do when your favorite food is tempting you from across the table.
+During your time on Nutrisystem, you’ve learned what the perfect portion looks like, you’ve made your own Flex meals, which will be part of your life going forward, and your Weight Loss Coaches have helped you with everything, from making good choices at the grocery store to what to do when your favorite food is tempting you from across the table.

 Plus, we’ve got you covered with Nutrisystem Success, our transition and maintenance plan designed to make life after weight loss easy.

 Whether you opt for a little help from us, or you’d prefer to go it alone, it’s important that you know the differences between losing and maintaining weight.

 It may seem scary to venture out on your own but seriously, you’ve got this!
 You’ve changed your relationship with food and left your old self behind in so many ways.
 There’s no reason to think you’ll suddenly lose all willpower and drive back into old habits.
 To make it easier to stay on track, keep doing the things you’ve been doing: Incorporate several servings of veggies into every meal, opt for lean proteins, complex carbs and healthy fats, and drink plenty of water.
 Consult your Day Off Meal Plan.
 This is what Nutrisystem Weight Loss Coach Jaclyn Heister suggests.
 It’s a template for all three meals and snacks, giving you the perfect combination of protein, carbs and fat.
 “If you follow the guide as outlined, you’ll continue to maintain your weight,” says Heister.